 Women in Parks and Recreation

-Lakita Watson is a Certified Parks and Recreation Professional with over 25 years of experience in organizational leadership, program development, and capital improvement project management.
+Lakita Frazier is a Certified Parks and Recreation Professional with over 25 years of experience in organizational leadership, program development, and capital improvement project management.
 She served as the Executive Director of the Richland County Recreation Commission from July 2018 until February 2022.
-Prior to the Commission, Lakita served as the director of parks and recreation for the city of Suffolk, Virginia from 2003 until 2018.
+Lakita served as the director of parks and recreation for Suffolk, Virginia, from 2003 until 2018.
 During her tenure in Suffolk, Lakita oversaw the department’s Master Plan Update and led the agency’s initial CAPRA Accreditation.
 She has been a fellow in the American Academy of Parks and Recreation Administration (AAPRA) since 2020.

-In 2019, Lakita founded the Women in Parks and Recreation (WIPAR) Facebook Group, which is committed to providing a positive platform and space for women in the field to collaborate, connect and support each other.
-In 2021, WIPAR was incorporated as a nonprofit organization with an online following of over 10,000 strong and growing every day!
+She currently serves as the CEO and founder of Women in Parks and Recreation (WIPAR), which is committed to providing a positive platform and space for women in the field to collaborate, connect and support each other.
+In 2021, WIPAR was established as a federally recognized 501c3 nonprofit organization with an online following of over 11,000.

 Sorry -- You are not logged in on the Community Site, so we cannot show you the Community Discussion.

 Engage With Us